ljb26675/TriviaApp/README.md

 **POST /questions**
 - General:
-    - This POST call does one of two things:
+    - This POST call does one of two things, CREATES or SEARCHES:

     1. Creates a question with the given json values.
 Returns the success value, new question list with added question, and total questions.
     The json must specify the question and answer text, category, and difficulty score.
     - Sample Creation: `curl -X POST -H "Content-Type: application/json" -d '{"question":"Whats the deal with airline food?", "answer":"idk", "category":"5", "difficulty":"1"}' http://localhost:5000/questions`

         ```
         {